gitkraken/vscode-gitlens/README.md

 ## 🧪AI Explain Commit

-Use the Explain panel on the **Commit Details** view to leverage AI to help you understand the changes introduced by a commit.
+Use the Explain panel on the **Inspect** view to leverage AI to help you understand the changes introduced by a commit.

 ## 🧪Automatically Generate Commit Message